 It looks great for surgical technologists.
 The Bureau of Labor Statistics determined that the job of surgical technologist will grow 12 percent between 2016 and 2026.
 This is faster than the pace that any other occupation is projected to grow during these years.
 Surgery is so safe these days that an increased number of operations are being performed, so growth in this industry can be expected to continue.

-Someone with training to be a surgical technologist is also qualified to apply for the jobs of dental assistant, medical assistant, medical and clinical laboratory technologists and technicians, and licensed practical and licensed vocational nurses.
+Someone in a training program to be a surgical technologist is also qualified to apply for the jobs of dental assistant, medical assistant, medical and clinical laboratory technologists and technicians, medical coding certification, emergency medical technicians, and licensed practical and licensed vocational nurses.
+A high school diploma will be required for this program.

 2. Industrial Engineering Technician

-The industrial engineering technician makes an annual salary of $53,860 to $59,630.
+According to the Bureau of Labor Statistics, the industrial engineering tech makes an annual salary of $53,860 to $59,630.
 The industrial engineering certificate allows you to go into the industrial engineering field without having to obtain a four-year degree.
 In this job, you will be an assistant to the industrial engineer.
 Therefore, it is everybody’s job to implement designs that will allow factories, companies and other organizations to use their machines, staff and equipment in the most efficient manner possible.
 Part of an industrial engineering technician’s job is to interpret the engineer’s drawings so that the company can improve its operations.

-After you complete your education and training to be an industrial engineering technician, you will be able to be a part of a team that helps build layouts, analyzes production costs, performs statistical studies and plans the flow of work.
-You will also have your place in research and development.
+After you complete your certificate program and training to be an industrial engineering technician, you will be able to be a part of a team that helps build layouts, analyzes production costs, performs statistical studies and plans the flow of work.
+You will also have your place in research and development in your certificate programs.
 In this capacity, you may make prototypes for designs, collect and calculate data, and build and set up equipment.
 In the beginning, your first job will require you to work under a supervisor, but as your experience grows, you may be able to become the supervisor one day.

 3. Web Developer

-The median pay for a web developer was $69,430 last year.
+According to the Bureau of Labor Statistics, the median pay for a web developer was $69,430 last year.
 Certificate programs for web developers present students with a wealth of valuable information.
 In these programs, you will learn the best practices of web design, the best practices of web development and the best practices of debugging.
 The most complete programs will offer you more than a creative education; you will also be introduced to the technical side of web development as well as business communications.
-With a certificate, you will be able to join a team, but your certificate may also enable you to work independently.
+After completing your certificate programs certificate, you will be able to join a team, but your certificate may also enable you to work independently.

-After you earn a web developer’s certificate, you can expect to apply for entry-level positions.
+After you finish your web developer’s certificate program, you can expect to apply for entry-level positions.
 Generally, this means that you will be working at the front end, but experience will make it possible for you to move into the back end.
 This will mean that you can obtain a senior position.
 Some of these senior positions include software engineer and project manager.
 Some people even opt to become freelancers and web business analysts or project consultants.
 Some developers have even been able to maintain a clientele that is outside of their own states or the country.

-You can certainly begin your career as a web developer without a certificate, but earning a certificate increases your chances of being hired.
+You can certainly begin your career as a web developer without completing certification programs, but earning a certificate (especially with on the job training) increases your chances of being hired.

 4. HVACR Technicians

-HVACR technicians make between $46,040 and $51,050 per year.
+According to the Bureau of Labor Statistics, an HVACR technicians make between $46,040 and $51,050 per year.
 A certificate for Heating, Air Conditioning or Refrigeration Mechanic & Installer requires that you enter into a program that lasts six months; some last as long as two years.
-This education allows you to work with an experienced HVACR technician, and they start with the most basic roles.
+This certificate programs education allows you to work with an experienced HVACR technician, and they start with the most basic roles.
 These include cleaning furnaces and insulating refrigerant lines.
 As you gain more experience, you will be able to solder and cut pipes and check electrical circuits.

 You also learn how to install these systems and help your customers maintain them.
 You will know how to install the wiring and the electrical components.
 Lastly, you will be able to inspect these systems and test them.
-As you are training, you will be able to become specialized.
+As you finish you training program, you will be able to become specialized.
 For example, some people decide to specialize in commercial refrigeration, solar panels and radiant heating systems.

 People who opt not to pursue an HVACR certificate have the option of becoming apprentices.
 The problem that you may have with this option is the fact that apprenticeships last for three to five years.
 Once you have completed your certificate program, it will have taken you less time, and you will also be more attractive to employers.

-Your training as an HVACR technician will prepare you for several other similar jobs, including wind turbine technician, stationary engineer and boiler operator, solar photovoltaic installer, general maintenance and repair worker, electrician and boilermaker.
+Your certification program training as an HVACR technician will prepare you for several other similar jobs, including wind turbine technician, stationary engineer and boiler operator, solar photovoltaic installer, general maintenance and repair worker, electrician and boilermaker.
+A high school diploma will be required for this program.

 5. Sheet Metal Worker

-Sheet metal workers make a median $48,460 per year or $23.30 per hour.
+Sheet metal workers make a median $48,460 per year or $23.30 per hour according to the Bureau of Labor Statistics.
 You can become a sheet metal worker without going to school, but you will not necessarily learn how to install sheet metal, maintain sheet metal, fabricate sheet metal and design sheet metal.
 This means that it will be advantageous to you to enter into a certificate program.

 When you are in a certificate program, some of the courses you will be introduced to will be duct system design, sheet metal welding principles, sheet metal fitting techniques, traditional and computer-aided drawing, and sheet metal design and fabrication.
 You may wish to choose a sheet metal specialty and become certified in that specialty.
-If you wish to be licensed, you could pursue this as well.
+If you wish to be licensed, you could pursue this as well post certificate program.

 Sheet metal workers create products that are made from thin metal sheets, and you will also install these products.
 Some of them include the ducts that form a part of heating and air conditioning systems.
 You will also be able to choose sheet metal to find the most appropriate one for each particular job.
 This requires that you measure and mark the sheet metal.
 Sheet metal workers also install the metal and make alterations on the construction site as they are needed.
 You may also be called upon to solder, rivet or weld the seams or joints.